lukethompson96/milestone1/README.md

 ### 2.5 External Links
 All external links are coded with the the target="_blank" attribute in the anchor element.
 These are mostly featured in the footer nav across all pages.

+### 2.6 Media Queries etc.
+Media queries are utilised to make the site responsive to different viewport widths.
+The media queries mainly address the padding in the pricing page to ensure that the header navbar doesn't overlay page content such as headings.
+This is because the header navbar has a flex position of "fixed" so that it doesn't disappear when a user scrolls down the page.
+I have also utilised the col class in bootstrap for responsive design on div containers such as the pricing cards and the cards on the home page.
+The background image and hero text are scaled responsively using "width: 100%;" and "font-size: 4vw;" in the stylesheet, which ensures images are always fit to the width of the viewport and the text stays a certain ratio to the view width in terms of size.